GrosSacASac/blog-public/technology/internet.md

  - 406 Not Acceptable

-That 406 is a HTTP status code, those in the 200s inidicate that everything is Ok, and those in the 400s are usually errors.
+That 406 is a HTTP status code, those in the 200s indicate that everything is Ok, and those in the 400s are usually errors.
 Some examples:

  - 404 Not Found
  - 429 Too Many Requests